 So where should you go?
 At twilight, Bethesda Terrace is as romantic as anywhere in the world.
-The arcade lights glow orange against the Minton tiles, and more often than not a musician or singer provides the kind of atmosphere perfect for dancing.
+The arcade lights glow orange against the Minton tiles, and more often than not a musician or singer creates the kind of atmosphere perfect for dancing.
 Another option: Central Park’s woodlands (the Ramble, the North Woods, and the Hallett Nature Sanctuary).
 Wandering through these landscapes with a date is the perfect litmus test for compatibility―after all, these areas were designed as a place to get lost in nature, giving you ample time to get to know one another.

 ...or tie the knot!

 Central Park has been the setting for countless proposals and weddings.
-It’s not uncommon to stumble upon the happy occasion of two lovebirds getting engaged (we took this time-lapse photo of the Lake last summer and accidentally captured an engagement!) or married.
+It’s not uncommon to stumble upon the happy occasion of two lovebirds getting engaged (we took this time-lapse photo of the Lake and accidentally captured an engagement!) or married.